Learn to Sew for Your Doll

 Sew a Small Doll and Her Clothing

-Sew a Small Doll and Her Clothing is a collection of the patterns for the mid-sized Florabunda dolls (7.5 inch or 19 cm).
+Sew a Small Doll and Her Clothing is a collection of the patterns for the mid-sized Florabunda dolls (7½" or 19 cm).
 The patterns are the same as those available for download on this web site.
 The instructions have been updated slightly to include more metric measurements and other minor updates.

 The book includes full size patterns and detailed sewing instructions for the Florabunda cloth doll and her outfits.
 The outfits will fit Sherralyn's Dolls' Florabunda, Madam Alexander's Wendy, Vogue's, Modern and Vintage Ginny, as well as Lillian Vernon's doll.
 The Tools, Tips, and Techniques download from the web site is included as an appendix.